-What makes Dubia roaches “organic”?
+What makes our Dubia roaches “organic”?

-“Organic” for us also means that we treat our roaches as described not just from the day they’re born, but from the day their parents were born.
+Organic also means that we treat our roaches as described not just from the day they’re born, but from the day their parents were born.
 And this is at a minimum.
-Our organic colonies are well-established, and the generational wall of separation between them and non-organic food is many generations deep.
+Our organic colonies are well-established, and the wall of separation between them and non-organic food is many generations deep.

-The health of our animals and yours
+For the health of our animals and yours

 Organic roaches: productivity gains and other benefits